 Why do we have pain?

-Let’s back up and differentiate between physical, externally induced pain and emotional pain, that which is inflicted on our sole, our identity.
+Let’s back up and differentiate between physical, externally induced pain and emotional pain, that which is inflicted on our soul, our identity.

 On a clinical level, physical pain can be treated, healing can take place, the pain can be tolerated.
 And often, pain has to be overcome for healing to occur.